InMDev/SecAlignVisualizer/README.md

 ### What you need to run
 - `.PDB` files where each one contain the helix and sheet secondary structure information.
-- `.fas` file that contain the multi-sequence alignment file
+- `.fas` or `.aln` file that contain the multi-sequence alignment file

 ## Installation